 Two Doctors, Different Last Names: Dr. Grey and Dr. Shepherd —or— Meredith and Derek

-Two Titles, Different Last Names: The Captains Holt
+Two Titles, Same Last Names: The Captains Holt

 Same-Sex, Hyphenated Last Names: Ms. Bunch and Ms. Willik-Bunch —or— Susan and Carol